How does mortgage forbearance affect refinancing?

 The revised rules give borrowers who experienced financial hardship access to lower rates, thereby getting further economic relief.

 Keep in mind that any missed payments from your forbearance period still need to be made up.
-There are multiple repayment options, so ask your servicer what to expect.
+There are multiple forbearance options, so ask your servicer what to expect.
 Depending on your repayment plan, forbearance may or may not affect your ability to refinance.

 How to refinance after forbearance

-There are several steps to take if you think refinancing after forbearance is the right decision for you:
+There are several steps to take if you think refinancing after forbearance is the right decision for you.

 1. Review options with your mortgage servicer

 Your loan servicer — the company to which you make monthly mortgage payments — can help you determine whether you’re eligible to refinance after forbearance.

 “Reviewing your options with your loan officer is important,” says Jon Meyer, The Mortgage Reports loan expert and licensed MLO.
 “Depending on the circumstances of a forbearance, some servicers may have simply pushed missed payments to the back end.
 So on a credit report, they don’t show as a forbearance.”

 Before you can refinance, you must have exited your forbearance plan and made at least three consecutive loan payments.
 If you’re eligible to refinance, your mortgage servicer will need to formally release you from forbearance before you can go ahead with the new loan.